Policy consultation outcomes

 Both suggestions were not adopted in the final policy.
 Any specific requirement for sheltered housing residents would need to be considered on a individual case basis and potentially supported by a medical report.
 Further, a timetable of void stages is an internal procedural document.

-Damp and Mould policy – July 2024
+Damp and Mould Policy – July 2024

 Impacted and consulted group